Many people would like help with their tax returns, but don’t know how they can afford to employ the services of a tax professional.

 If your taxes are a little more complicated than a 1040-EZ, yet you don’t feel like you can afford to have an accountant or other tax professional help you prepare your Form 1040, you do have a place to turn.

-The IRS sponsors a program designed to help those who make less than $50,000 a year prepare and file their taxes.
+The IRS sponsors a program designed to help those who make less than $53,000 a year prepare and file their taxes — the VITA, Volunteer Income Tax Assistance program.
+Read on and see if VITA can help you prepare your taxes and get free tax filing.

 The VITA program has been around since 1971 and is staffed by trained volunteers in different localities.
 Volunteers go through specific IRS training to prepare them to help in tax preparation of simple returns.